Copyright © 2015-2026 Michael P. Loucks

 "Yes.
 The traditional meeting place for brokers in the 18th century was under a buttonwood tree in New York City.
 The Tontine Coffee House is where they met after signing the Buttonwood Agreement, which, in effect, created the New York Stock Exchange.
 They met there because it was a place where traders, underwriters, bankers, and politicians met to conduct private and public business.
 They used that facility until 1817, and then met in various buildings until they moved to 11 Wall Street in 1865.

 "The first shares traded were the Bank of North America, the First Bank of the United States, and the Bank of New York.
-The First Bank of the United States closed when its charter ran out in 1811, and its successor bank actually still exists -- Girard Bank -- though there are rumors it's going to be taken over by Mellon Bank in the next month or so.
+The First Bank of the United States closed when its charter expired in 1811, and its successor bank, Girard Bank, still exists, though there are rumors it's going to be taken over by Mellon Bank in the next month or so.
 The Second Bank of the United States wasn't chartered until 1816.
 The Bank of New York still exists with that same name, while the Bank of North America is now part of The First Pennsylvania Banking and Trust Company."

 "You know all that just off the top of your head?"

 "One of the modules I had to study covered the origin of the various stock exchanges.
-The banking information I know because banks are an important part of my job on the FX Desk.
+I know the banking information because banks are an important part of my job on the FX Desk.
 I've actually expanded my analysis to include Savings & Loans."

 "How does it work with Bianca and Jack being here?"
 Keiko inquired.

 "Neither of them has a securities license and isn't in a position to take any action on my behalf.
 They won't need to take the time off, either.
-There's actually no regulation that requires it, but it's considered a good practice for anyone in a position to manipulate client accounts.
+There's actually no regulation requiring it, but it's considered good practice for anyone in a position to manipulate client accounts.

 "The only person with a brokerage license at Spurgeon who doesn't have to take time off is Noel Spurgeon.
 Everyone else has to take ten consecutive trading days of vacation.
 That does two things -- ensures we take a real vacation and helps ensure we aren't engaged in any illegal trading schemes or manipulating client accounts."